mpv-player/mpv/DOCS/man/options.rst

         results in flattening of details and degradation in color accuracy. hable
-        Similar to ``reinhard`` but preserves both dark and bright details better (slightly sigmoidal), at the cost of slightly darkening everything.
+        Similar to ``reinhard`` but preserves both dark and bright details better (slightly sigmoidal), at the cost of slightly darkening / desaturating everything.
 Developed by John Hable for use in video games.
 Use this when you care about detail preservation more than color/brightness accuracy.
-This is roughly equivalent to
+This is roughly equivalent to ``--hdr-tone-mapping=reinhard --tone-mapping-param=0.24``.
-        ``--hdr-tone-mapping=reinhard --tone-mapping-param=0.24``.
     gamma
         Fits a logarithmic transfer between the tone curves.